Faculty of Computing, Law and Psychology | School of Psychology

 Contact me

 Margaret graduated from The University of Buckingham as a mature student in 2003, with a 1st class BSc in Psychology.
-Since then she has worked as an assistant psychologist in a number of roles within the NHS, primarily in mental health teams providing cognitive behavioural based therapy.
-Margaret returned to the university as a part-time visiting lecturer between 2007 and 2009 before returning once again to work for the NHS in adult mental health.
-She returned to join the psychology department in 2012 as a teaching assistant and is now a Lecturer in Psychology and Coordinator of Preliminary Studies.
-She is also module lead for the Introduction to Psychology 1 and Biological Psychology module, and is a Fellow of the Higher Education Academy.
-Margaret is part of the Centre for Health and Relationships at the university, whose research falls under the umbrella of Health Psychology.
-Margaret’s research focuses on spinal cord injury and in particular the factors that contribute to the experience of pain for people with such an injury.
+Between then and 2012 she has worked as an assistant psychologist in a number of roles within the NHS, primarily in mental health teams providing cognitive behavioural based therapy.
+She returned to join the psychology department in 2012 and is now a Lecturer in Psychology and a Research Officer for the School of Psychology.
+She is also module lead for the Psychological Processes and Biological Psychology modules, is an Associate Fellow of the British Psychological Society and is a Fellow of the Higher Education Academy.
+Margaret’s research falls under the research areas of Self and Identity and Cognitive and Social Experiences.
+Her PhD explored the biopsychosocial factors associated with pain in people with spinal cord injury.
+She continues to work closely with the Psychology team at the National Spinal Injuries Centre, focusing on the psychological factors that might impact rehabilitation outcomes.
+In addition, Margaret has been collaborating with her colleague Helen Clegg looking at the impact of pain in professional and student dancers.